MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/dayofmonthfunction.md

 ---
 title: dayofmonth() - Azure Data Explorer
-description: Learn how to use the dayofmonth() function to return the integer number representing the day of the month. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
+description: Learn how to use the dayofmonth() function to return an integer representing the day of the month. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022